 It’s all about exposure.
 If you don’t live in the country, try to watch more of their TV shows and movies, listen to more Dutch music and read Dutch books.
 It’s alright if the books you start reading are for toddlers, everyone has to start somewhere, right? 😂

 Find someone else you know who is interested in learning Dutch and partner up for a study session a few times a week.
 You really get a sense of fellowship when the two of you are in the same boat.

 Taking local classes in Dutch

-By local classes we don’t mean Dutch classes.
-If you are lucky enough to be spending an extended time in The Netherlands, take up a hobby or a class that interests you.
+By local classes, we don’t mean in language schools.
+If you are lucky enough to be spending an extended time in the Netherlands, take up a hobby or a class that interests you.
 Chances are, it will be taught in Dutch.
-This forces you to be exposed to the language with no dictionary or translator for help.
+This forces you to be exposed to the language without a dictionary or Google translate to help you.

 As we mentioned before, online classes can also provide the perfect scenario for you to work on all skills – speaking, listening, grammar, pronunciation, and reading.